vakata/database/README.md

 // queries using the "all" method can also use the "get" method
 // "get" does not create an array in memory, instead it fetches data from the mysql client
-// the resulting object is not an array but can be iterated and supports indexes - basically it can be used as an array foreach($db->get('SELECT id, name FROM table') as $v) {
+// the resulting object is not an array but can be iterated and supports indexes
+// basically it can be used as an array as it implements all neccessary interfaces foreach($db->get('SELECT id, name FROM table') as $v) {
     echo $v['id'] . ' ';
 }